maiadegraaf/webserv/WS_functions.md

 ### Socket()
 socket() creates an endpoint for communication and returns a file descriptor that refers to that endpoint.
+Socket is basically the same as open but then for the server endpoint itself.
 ```asm
 int socket(int domain, int type, int protocol);
 ```

 ### Bind()
-bind() is used to associate the socket with a port on your local machine.
+bind() is used to associate the socket in your program with a port, server address or IPv4/6 address.
 ```asm
 int bind(int sockfd, struct sockaddr *my_addr, int addrlen)
 ```